actualbudget/actual/docs/getting-started/starting-fresh.md

 If you feel a bit overwhelmed, don't worry.

-Starting budgeting is confusing, especially if you are new to zero-sum budgeting.
+Getting started with budgeting is confusing, especially if you are new to zero-sum budgeting.

 It is a strict, but powerful, way to handle personal finance.